Discussion

 -function to combine p-values across studies.
 Three characteristics were analyzed: Maximum Bayes Factor (BF), BF Energy, and the amplitude sum of the BF curve’s Fast Fourier Transform (FFT).

-For all experimental conditions, the combined chi-square statistics were calculated with 35571 degrees of freedom, yielding the following results: 36155.12 for the Maximum BF (p = 0.015), 36096.14 for the BF Energy (p = 0.025) and 36174.83 for the FFT amplitude sum (p = 0.012).
+For all experimental conditions, the combined chi-square statistics were calculated with 41493 degrees of freedom, yielding the following results: 41336.33 for the Maximum BF (p = 0.706), 42142.89 for the BF Energy (p = 0.012) and 42011.57 for the FFT amplitude sum (p = 0.036).

-The analysis of change of evidence measures demonstrated statistically significant results for experimental conditions, suggesting that observed evidence changes are unlikely due to random variation.
-This could be the result of a volatile micro-PK effect.
+Nonetheless, the significant findings for BF Energy and FFT amplitude sum indicate the presence of a subtle but detectable pattern in how evidence accumulates over time in experimental conditions, potentially reflecting a volatile micro-PK effect that manifests not as consistent directional changes but as systematic alterations in the dynamics of evidence accumulation.
 The tests are robust to using methods that do or do not account for varying sample sizes, thus addressing potential issues of overweighting studies that show a noticeable BF early on and whose data collection is extended.

 Addressing Publication Bias